The return of the LORD God in splendor and glory. The remnant prays for release from Babylon.

 You, LORD, are our Father.
 This might be the very first Old Testament reference to the LORD God as “Father.”

-Jesus Christ’s called the LORD God his Father.
-Did that stem from this verse?
+The Lord Jesus Christ called the LORD God his Father.
+Was he hearkening back to this verse?

 VERSE 17.
 O LORD, why do you make us wander from your ways, and harden our heart from your fear?
 Return for your servants’ sake, the tribes of your inheritance.